Kaushiikk/wargames/Bandit.md

 **Level 6**

 Similar to previous level we cd to the `inhere` folder.
 Inside the folder we find multiple folders.
-To find the exact file with ASCII value, non-executable and 1033 bytes in size we use
+To find the exact file with ASCII value, non-executable and 1033 bytes in size we use `find . -type f -size 1033c ! -executable -exec file '{}' \; | grep ASCII`.